omkarcloud/google-maps-scraper/README.md

 - **Less competition** — Most people do cold email.
 Fewer calls = more attention = higher close rate.
 <!-- - **Potentially higher conversion** — Cold calling often provides faster feedback.
 Cold email involves more variables and may take longer to see results. -->

 If you're new to sales, start with cold calling—it's simpler, faster, and converts better than email.
-As a bonus, you'll learn faster too.
+As a bonus, you'll learn faster due to instant feedback.

 You're an introvert, and calling feels scary.
 You're right—it is scary.
 People will hang up on you and rudely reject you.